igaiga/el-training/docs/el-training.md

 - Read the requirements of the system and think about the data structure you need.
   - What kind of model (tables) do you need?
   - What kind of information is needed in the tables?
-- Once you have a data structure in mind, draw it by hand in an ER diagram or model diagram.
-  - When you are done, take a picture of it and put it in the repository.
-  - Describe the table schema in `README.md` (model name, column name, data type)

-There is no need to create a model diagram for the correct answer at this time.
-It is not necessary to create the correct model diagram at this time, but let's make it as an assumption at this time (if you think it is wrong in future steps, you can modify it).
+- There is no need to look up the correct answer at this time.
+- If you think it is wrong in future steps, you can modify it.

 ### Step 5: Configure the database connection (perimeter settings).

+- If you are using `-d postgresql` option to run rails new on step 3, you have no actions in the step.
 - First, create a new topic branch in Git.
   - After that, you can work on the topic branch and commit.
 - Install `pg` (database driver for PostgreSQL) in `Gemfile`.